 Peter King of Sports Illustrated: @SI_PeterKing

-So hopefully, you’ve found a few new Fantasy Football writers to follow.
+So hopefully, you’ve found a few new Fantasy Football Twitter accounts to follow.
 I promise they’ll deliver some helpful advice to you this season.
-If they don’t, please send all complaints to @EricMackFantasy.
+If they don’t, please send all complaints to @EricMackSports.
 I also plan on doing an article that looks at the Fantasy News Twitter accounts, which are a little different than the writer’s accounts shown above, since they are personality-less and sent automatically through a content management system.

-Meanwhile, don’t forget to follow me on Twitter, @DavidGonos, where I’ll be dispensing Fantasy advice, links to articles (mine and theirs), tools and websites that I enjoy … Oh, and the occasional random story about food or dumb people.
+Meanwhile, don’t forget to add me to the Fantasy Football Twitter accounts you follow, @DavidGonos, where I’ll be dispensing Fantasy advice, links to articles (mine and theirs), great Fantasy Football tools and websites that I enjoy … Oh, and the occasional random story about food or dumb people.